Zayed bin Khalifa Al Nahyan: Oman and Qatar

+Building influence

+Zayed continued to spread his influence in Buraimi, buying up any property that became available in the oasis, eventually resulting in a rebellion of the previously loyal Dhawahir when they realised the extent to which he had expanded his control over oases they traditionally domainted.
+Zayed reconciled with the Na’im, who had long fought the Bani Yas and, with that alliance behind him, marched against Buraimi in May 1887.
+The Sultan of Muscat sent arms and money in support of the Dhawahir, but they arrived too late: Zayed overtook the oasis and took two of the tribe's sheikhs as hostages.
+He was to march against the Dhawahir once again in 1891, this time backed by 30 horsemen and 300 camel riders from Dubai.
+Zayed took the 'Ain Dhawahir and constructed a fort there to consolidate his dominance over the oasis.
+He then appointed a Wali, Ahmad bin Muhammad bin Hilal Al Dhahiri and married the daughter of the Nuaimi headman of Buraimi.

 In 1895, Zayed saw in Al Zorah (today part of Ajman) an ideal base for supplying Bani Qitab forces loyal to him in conflicts with the Northern Sheikhs and applied to the British Resident for permission to move supplies there by sea.
 Unaware of the true reasons for the movement, the Resident gave permission but Zayed faced opposition in his scheme from other Sheikhs and was unable to complete the movement.
 In 1897, a section of the Sudan (singular Al Suwaidi) tribe under Sultan bin Nasser Al Suwaidi requested permission to settle Al Zorah with the support of Zayed (himself a Suwaidi on his mother's side and married to one of Sultan's daughters) and this was granted by the Resident.

 Alarmed by the scheme, the Ruler of Ajman built a fort at one of the waterways connecting Al Zorah with the mainland (it was at the time an island) and the Ruler of Sharjah, in 1890, appealed to the Resident to prevent this establishment of a non-Al Qasimi stronghold in the midst of his territory.
-This being upheld, to the annoyance of Zayed who had seen Al Zorah as an extension of his claim to the Northern coast, the scheme was abandoned and the decision to block it was subsequently upheld after a visit to Al Zorah by Major Cox, the British Political Resident.
+This being upheld, to the annoyance of Zayed who had seen Al Zorah as an extension of his claim to the Northern coast, the scheme was abandoned and the decision to block it was subsequently upheld after a visit to Al Zorah by Major Percy Cox, the British Political Resident.

-Zayed was also noted by Percy Cox to be "troublesome" and guided the rest of the Sheikhs of Dubai and Umm Al Quwain to not adopt the White Pierced Red flag, the intended flag of the Trucial States, referencing that the flag represents the Al Qawasim tribal federation.
+Zayed was noted by Cox to be "troublesome" and guided the rest of the Sheikhs of Dubai and Umm Al Quwain to not adopt the White Pierced Red flag, the intended flag of the Trucial States, referencing that the flag represents the Al Qawasim tribal federation.
 In 1892, Zayed signed a treaty with the United Kingdom which effectively ceded control of Abu Dhabi's international commercial relations to the British.

-By 1894, Zayed was considered the most powerful of the Trucial Sheikhs, replacing the hegemony of Sharjah.

-Through strategic marriages he had many sons.
-The eldest of whom was named Khalifa, and had maternal heritage from the Manasir people.

-He had a brother called Dhiyab who had three sons, Sultan, Mohammed, and Ahmed.